Updated: Jul 21

 This isn’t an easy path but it is the way of life and if you aren’t walking towards Jesus, get in touch, I’d love to talk you through what it means.

-This is what we hope for Hope Church and what we often see in our community.
+This is what I hoped for as an elder in Hope Church and what we often see in our community (but sadly didn't see when it was most needed).
 Humble Jesus-like service that lifts up the hurting, pray for those who need healing, practically and financially support those in need and sharing the love of Jesus with anyone and everyone we meet.

 We want to be a church that uses our power to welcome all, walks the way of Jesus and makes sure the most vulnerable in our community are protected from abuses of power.